MichaelUz/TileEditor/README.md

 Tiles is lightweight online Tile Editor.
 - **Customize the dimensions of your grid** by specifying your row count, column count as well as cell size.
-- Some preset tiles are already provided but you can also choose to **upload tiles of your own** to add to your palette at any moment.
+- **Upload tiles of your own** to add to your palette at any moment.
+Or you can use the preset tiles already provided.
-- When your done, **download your designed level as a CSV file**.
+- **Download your designed level as a CSV file** once you're done.

 ![](Design/demo.png)